NiccValentine/NiccValentine/README.md

  know my way around an engine bay 😉
 - I’m currently learning C#, Transact-SQL,
 And a bit of Microsoft .NET
-- If you want to help me get better, I'm more than willing To jump in and help you out with just about anything.
 - 📫 I can be reached by phone at 813-750-2950, or by E-Mail at HorwedelN@gmail.com

 <!---